Xinrui17/BNCL/README.md

 # Usage

-A small subset of the instacart dataset is given in this repo.
+An example dataset Instacart is given in this repo.

-> python main.py --dataset instcart_1
+> python main.py --dataset instacart

 # Citation